You are here:

 Until 1991, only houses could be owned in this way, and flats had to be purchased differently.
 Confirmation of ownership is a contract of purchase, passed before the Royal Court.
 There is no registered land in Jersey although there is register of contracts passed before the Royal Court.

 Before 1991 ownership of a flat was problematic.
-A limited company was formed to own the whole building.
-The articles of the company are phrased to link the exclusive occupation of each flat to a block of shares.
-Each block of shares then gives the owner the exclusive rights of occupation, use and enjoyment to a specific flat in the block.
+A limited company was formed to own the land and everything built upon it, to get around this.
+The articles of that company link the exclusive occupation of each flat to a block of shares.
+Ownership of each block of shares then gives the owner the exclusive rights of occupation, use and enjoyment of a specific flat in the block.

-The Population Office rarely has control over share purchases, so effectively anyone can buy on a share transfer basis.
+The Population Office rarely has control over share purchases, so anyone can buy on a share transfer basis, whether they have Jersey housing qualifications or not.
 Occupation of the flat is controlled and only usually those who hold the correct status may live in it.